Earth Talk — new course, group and book

 Who is Earth Talk for and how do you join?

-You might simply want to have better chats with friends or family or use more creative ways to explore environmental issues for yourself.
+You might just want to have better chats with friends or family or use more creative ways to explore environmental issues for yourself.
 Most of those who joined the first cohort aim to run workshops in their community, campaign group, workplace or school to help people understand, connect and take action.

-Anyone can join using this short form https://forms.gle/tzg9vb8Jaebo6A3W9
+You can join using this short form https://forms.gle/tzg9vb8Jaebo6A3W9

 Once people have filled it in and paid the joining fee they will receive an email invitation to join the private group on Hylo and access to the resources.